About Our Church

 The ministry of the new church began under the leadership of the Rev. Carl Nelson during another period of social turmoil and war.
 This time the church weathered these challenges successfully and had grown so much by the mid 1990s that it became necessary to hold two services.
 The growth accelerated during the ministry of the Rev. Carolyn Colbert and it became clear that the Unitarian Universalist Church in Eugene, once again, needed a larger building.
 Many years of planning and hard worked culminated in the vote on November 1st, 2009 to buy the former Scottish Rite Mason’s building at the corner of 13th and Chambers.

 Since that time the church has settled into its new location.
 Through a program with St. Vincent DePaul, we have three Conestoga Huts that house 3 residents.
 When not in a pandemic we are active with a food ministry, sanctuary and immigration issues, earth justice and climate crisis, and racial and gender justice.
 There is a lively Faith Formation program for all ages.
-The congregation is currently in search for a settled minister who will begin in the fall of 2021.
+For a full list of UUCE’s Ministers since founding, click here.

-The UUCE Board of Trustees adopted the 8th principle in September of 2020.
+The UUCE Board of Trustees adopted the 8th principle in September of 2020 and the Church body voted it into the bylaws in June of 2021.
 We are striving to live into our values.
-Throughout our website, you will find special activies designated ones designed to help us live into the 8th principle.
+Throughout our website, you will find special activities designated as ones designed to help us live into the 8th principle.
+They can be identified with these images: